changlabneuro/OT_NAL/README.md

 - The object file and associated dependencies of `Container` are stored in `depends`.

+- PNAS Pharmacology Data File contains all normalized data used to make supralinear scatter plots in the main text of the paper.
+Male monkeys are abbreviated M1-6, and female monkeys are abbreviated F1-3.
+Conditions are abbreviated as follows: saline (SAL), naloxone (NAL), oxytocin (OT), and oxytocin and naloxone combination (OTNAL).
+For “Overall Face ROI” and “Overall Eye ROI” data are normalized by dividing by SAL.
+For “Mutual Eye Contact” and “Mutual Reward Receipt” data are normalized by subtracting by SAL.
+Only the first monkey listed in a given pair of animals was given drug on each day of testing.

 ## Non built-ins

 All non-builtin files / data structures are included in the repository.
 These are: